kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 ![Get Binding Flow](../assets/bindings-get-flow.drawio.svg)

-The above diagram shows a flow of fetching a Kyma Binding in KEB.
+The diagram shows a flow of fetching a Kyma binding in KEB.
 The process starts with a GET request sent to the KEB API.
 Bindings are located by instance and binding IDs.
-The first instructions in the process is to check if Kyma instance exists, and if it exists, then it must not be deprovisioned or suspended.
-The endpoint will not return bindings for such instances.
-Existing Bindings are loaded by instance ID and binding ID.
-If any bindings exists they are filter by expiration date.
-KEB returns only non expired bindings.
+The first instruction in the process is to check if a Kyma instance exists.
+If a Kyma instance exists, it must not be deprovisioned or suspended.
+The endpoint doesn't return bindings for such instances.
+Existing bindings are loaded by instance ID and binding ID.
+If any bindings exist, they are filtered by expiration date.
+KEB returns only non-expired bindings.

 ### The  Process of Deleting a Kyma Binding